OSGeo/grass-website/content/news/2005_03_10_announce_grass600.md

 **User interface:** A graphical user interface (GUI) for every module is now generated on the fly.
-A new display manager has been implemented, which is supplemented by an updated version of the classic
-\'tcltkgrass\' GUI menu structure.
+A new display manager has been implemented, which is supplemented by an updated version of the classic 'tcltkgrass' GUI menu structure.
 NVIZ, the included visualization package, is enhanced to display 3D vector data.
 Additionally, a completely new graphical tool for digitizing has been implemented.